hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 ---
 layout: post
 title:  "Understanding Object-Oriented Programming"
 ---

+Numerous articles and videos explain object-oriented programming (OOP).
+However, even after going through such materials, it's not easy to grasp what object orientation really is.
+Why is that?

+The most important thing when learning OOP is a shift in thinking.
+Martin Fowler says the best way to achieve this shift in thinking is to work for some time in an environment where OOP is well-structured.
+However, it's not easy to find such an environment because there aren't many developers who properly understand OOP.

-Object-oriented programming is a programming paradigm that manages cohesion and dependency by grouping data and functions into a single 'object'.
+> Object-oriented programming is a programming paradigm that groups data and functions into a single 'object' to increase cohesion and reduce dependencies.

+The commonly discussed principles such as encapsulation, information hiding, polymorphism, and inheritance are concepts derived from this essence.

+In this article, we will explore what the essence of OOP is and aim to help bring about a shift in thinking by improving code from procedural to object-oriented.

 ## Introduction to Procedural Code

-Let's write a function that reads a document from a buffer and outputs it character by character.
+First, let's write a function that reads a document from a buffer and outputs it character by character.

 ```ts
 /* Read from buffer */